Data Structures

 Overview of lesson

-Real data comes in many shapes: a list of sample IDs, a mapping of species to genome lengths, or a sentence of free text.
+Real data comes in many shapes: a list of sample IDs, a mapping of species to genome lengths or a sentence of free text.
 Choosing the right structure for each of these makes your code cleaner and sometimes even more efficient under the hood.
-In this lesson, you will learn how to use each structure so that you can represent your own data in ways that match how you think about it.
+In this lesson, you will learn how to use each structure so that you can represent your own data in effective ways.

 Data Structures

-There exists several more types of variables, commonly referred to as data structures.
+There exist several more types of variables that are commonly referred to as data structures.
 They can contain multiple values and are more complex than the data types we have discussed so far.

 Table 1: Python data structures.